NHS mental health services in ‘desperate’ situation

 “In paediatrics it is worse.
 Very few areas have a commissioned true children’s mental health crisis services and there is a shortage of paediatric mental health beds, which means that children with mental health problems are either kept in A&E for long periods of times – I am aware of this being weeks – or on children’s wards.
 Again, this is not a therapeutic environment.
 Unfortunately paediatric crisis care support is even more in crisis than the adult services.”

-Leaked data showing bed availability in London showed the capital had just 10 children’s beds out of 140 available in mid October.
-Sources in the East of England told The Independent this week almost 150 children’s mental health beds were closed which was causing huge pressures.
+Leaked data showing bed availability in London showed the capital had just 10 children’s beds out of 140 available in mid-October.
+Sources in the east of England told The Independent this week that almost 150 children’s mental health beds were closed, which was causing huge pressures.

 ‘The worst part is the wait’

-One 25-year-old woman from South London, Hannah Belfron, told The Independent she has been admitted to hospital nine times since 2020 and each time has been forced to wait for hours.
+One 25-year-old woman from south London, Hannah Belfron, told The Independent she has been admitted to hospital nine times since 2020 and each time has had to wait for hours.

-During her first admission in 2018, to South London and Maudsley Foundation Trust, she was almost sent to the Isle of Wight due to the lack of mental health beds in the capital, before her parents refused.
+During her first admission in 2018, to South London and Maudsley Foundation Trust, she was almost sent to the Isle of Wight because of the lack of mental health beds in the capital, before her parents refused.

-Data leaked to The Independent revealed that during one week in November, just 3 per cent of beds for women were available in the capital and on one day, 40 patients had been sent miles away from home to ‘out of area placements.’
+Data leaked to The Independent revealed that during one week in November, just 3 per cent of beds for women were available in the capital and on one day, 40 patients had been sent miles away from home to “out of area placements”.

 It is not clear how far these patients were sent, however the most recently published data from the NHS showed across England there were 240 patients in mental health beds miles away from their homes.

 After being sectioned under the Mental Health Act in December 2018, Ms Belfron said: “I was left waiting three days as there were no beds within my area.
-I think one of the worst parts about the whole experience of going into hospital is the wait, it could be one day, two days, three days or it could be less than 12 hours.”
+I think one of the worst parts about the whole experience of going into hospital is the wait: it could be one day, two days, three days or it could be less than 12 hours.”

 Each time she was admitted to hospital in 2020, she said she “always had to wait at least 12 hours to see the on-duty doctor but before I’ve gotten to hospital, I’ve had to wait about eight to see the psychiatric team at my local A&E and then they say I have to go into hospital – it’s literally just a waiting game.”